 - May 23, 2016

-This program is designed as an introduction for new maintenance professionals or as a refresher for the veteran employee, to give these professionals the knowledge and tools necessary to run an effective maintenance program.
+This program is designed both as an introduction for new maintenance professionals and as a refresher for the veteran employee, to give these professionals the knowledge and tools necessary to run an effective maintenance program.
 Maintenance expenses are the single largest controllable element in any operating budget.
 The CAMT program is accredited by the American National Standards Institute (ANSI), a private non-profit organization that administers and coordinates the U.S. voluntary standardization and conformity assessment system.

-The three non-technical courses consist of online learning followed by online practice scenarios; the five technical courses consist of hands-on classroom training followed by online practice scenarios.
+The non-technical Soft Skill course consists of online learning, including practice scenarios.
+Five technical courses consist of hands-on classroom training followed by online practice scenarios.

 Programs may be taken as standalone seminars or in full to earn the industry designation.

 To download the flyer and save it to your computer, right-click the image and select "Save Target As".
 For MAC users, control-click and select "Save Link As".

 The CAMT Exam is 100 questions timed for two hours and thirty minutes.
 Learn more about the CAMT exam.

 All CAMT designates are eligible to become AIME members.
 AIME membership does not affect the validity of your CAMT designation.